Does Hypnosis work?

 - Taking responsibility - if you want/expect the hypnotherapist to change you - then you are not taking responsibility for your change process.
 Hypnosis only facilitates the change process - you need to make it happen in your own mind.

-I do not believe that hypnotherapy is the common cure for all problems, I always recommend that you first see your GP or other specialist if there is a possibility that it may be a medical/physical condition.
-I do not claim to be able to cure my our clients or to have the cure to all their problems.
+We do not believe that hypnotherapy is the common cure for all problems and always recommend that you first see your GP or other specialist if there is a possibility that it may be a medical/physical condition.
+We did not claim to be able to cure our clients or to have the cure to all their problems.
 They wanted to change - that is the start of the journey.